brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 </aside>

-despite watching me flounder about with a solution that it _knew_ wouldn't work, the robot _did_ end up suggesting something useful: "Use AppleScript to Simulate Finder Copy (Hacky but Works)". you _know_ i'm about that "hacky but works" life so that's what I went with and it was hacky but it worked. that's what eventually became `pbfile`.
+despite watching me flounder about with a solution that it _knew_[^knowledge] wouldn't work, the robot did end up suggesting something useful: "Use AppleScript to Simulate Finder Copy (Hacky but Works)". you _know_ i'm about that "hacky but works" life so that's what I went with and it was hacky but it worked. that's suggestion eventually became `pbfile`.

+[^knowledge]: i know that llms don't actually know anything, let me live
 ## escape hatches rule

-even though Retrobatch couldn't do what i needed with standard nodes, letting me have random scripts in my workflow made this possible in the end. i love tools that give me reasonable 2-way escape hatches! i can escape, but i can also _come back_, e.g. outputting `outputImagePath` from my script lets me return data back to the workflow. sometimes tools make you choose between blessed path and off-roading, so i like when tools consider reentry.
+even though Retrobatch couldn't do what i needed with standard nodes, letting me drop down to custom scripts in my workflow made this possible in the end. i love tools that give me reasonable 2-way escape hatches! i can escape, but i can also _come back_, e.g. outputting `outputImagePath` from my script lets me return data back to the workflow. sometimes tools make you choose between blessed path and off-roading, so i like when tools consider reentry.

 another thing i liked was being able to save the workflow as an executable `.app` let me easily run this from Raycast!